maoberlehner/markus-oberlehner-net/content/blog/antifragile-web-development.md

 images = ["/images/c_pad,b_auto,f_auto,q_auto,w_1014,h_510/v1542158517/blog/2020-08-30/antifragile-web-development"]
 +++

-Recently I've finished reading the book Antifragile by Nassim Nicholas Taleb [US](https://amzn.to/34DtU6g) / [DE](https://amzn.to/34DtU6g) / [UK](https://amzn.to/31yy5OP).
+Recently I've finished reading the book Antifragile by Nassim Nicholas Taleb.
 I was fascinated by the concept of antifragility.
 He uses the term to describe systems that benefit from volatility and disorder.
 In this article, I would like to reflect on a few ideas I had about applying some of the concepts in the book to web development.

 ## Do you have evidence for no (long term) harm?